Originally published: February 2025

 The EPC bands are:

-The financial burden of meeting the new EPC standards is substantial, with private rented dwellings needing an average of £6,864-worth of investment to comply, according to Government data.
+The financial burden of meeting the new EPC standards is substantial, with private rented dwellings needing an average of £6,864-worth of investment to comply, according to government data.

 This mismatch raises serious questions.
-If landlords are unwilling or unable to invest in the necessary upgrades, those with more modest portfolios may leave the market.
-At a recent Goodlord event, Suzanne Smith, Founder of The Independent Landlord, said:
+If landlords are unwilling or unable to invest in the necessary upgrades, those with more modest portfolios may leave the market, unless they receive proper help to comply.
+At a Goodlord event, Suzanne Smith, Founder of The Independent Landlord, said:

 "Many smaller landlords want to do the right thing, but the pace of change is overwhelming.
 Without proper communication and realistic timelines, they’ll either struggle to comply or decide it’s just not worth it anymore."